Crater of Diamonds State Park Arkansas Big Payday for Lucky Teen

 The Superman Connection

-When Kalel made his precious find in the Crater of Diamonds State Park, he knew exactly what to name it: Superman’s Diamond.
-Although this may seem like nothing more than a young boy naming something after a favorite superhero, there’s actually more to this part of the story.
+When Kalel made his precious find in Arkansas, he knew exactly what to name it: Superman’s Diamond.
+Although this may seem like nothing more than a young boy naming something after a favorite superhero — there’s actually more to this part of the story.

 Those not overly familiar with the DC Comics fan favorite may be as unaware of his birth name as Kalel’s parents were, but it’s not a surprise that the teenager feels a connection to Superman.
 After all, the superhero’s parents named him Kal-El before they placed him in a rocket headed toward Earth.

 Naming coincidence aside, Kalel’s life-long dream was to go to the Crater of Diamonds State Park in Arkansas, and this just might have been influenced by the comic book legend.
 Superman is known to be able to make diamonds out of coal with nothing more than his hands.
-The Fortress of Solitude also looks like it could have been created out of a mixture of ice, diamonds, and crystals.
+The Fortress of Solitude also looks like it could have been created out of a mixture of ice, diamonds and crystals.

 Superman’s amazing vision would have made it a breeze for him to find the diamond in question.
 Kalel may not be able to leap tall buildings in a single bound, but he clearly has a keen eye that would make any Kryptonian proud.